-Wimbledon starts tomorrow, and it is going to be the busiest fortnight of the year in Wimbledon and Southfields.
+Wimbledon starts tomorrow, and the following fortnight is the busiest time of the year in Wimbledon and Southfields.
 Last year, when the Olympic Games were held in London, and Andy Murray won the gold, I could hear the cheers from Centre Court in my room, drifting on a westerly breeze.
 Depending on the weather and how much time I have on hand, I might go once or twice during the Championship to see a few matches.

 Usually I go for the afternoon entry after 5 PM, when the ticket price is reduced, and watch matches in the outer courts in the first week, and perhaps queue up for the ticket resale for Centre and No 1 Courts, especially in the second week.
-The weather is a factor: if it is likely to rain, or it is actually raining in the morning and early afternoon, then fewer people are likely to be going to the venue, therefore there would be less queuing and more chances to see matches, provided the weather clears up in the evening.
-I have been very fortunate in that I was able to watch ladies’ quarter-finals in 2011 and 2012: it rained during the day, so the two matches scheduled on No 1 were moved to Centre, and I managed to obtain a resale ticket for Centre to watch more or less two complete matches.
-In the past, I have also queued up very early in the morning, and overnight once: it is an exhausting yet exhilarating experience, and surviving the whole day on excitement and enthusiasm.
+The weather is a factor: if rain is likely, or it is actually raining in the morning and early afternoon, then fewer people are likely to be going to the venue, therefore queuing is shorter and more chances to see matches, provided the weather clears up in the evening.
+I have been very fortunate in that I was able to watch ladies’ quarter-finals in 2011 and 2012: there was continuous rain during the day, so the two matches scheduled on No 1 were moved to Centre, and I managed to obtain a resale ticket for Centre to watch more or less two complete matches.
+In the past, I have also queued up very early in the morning, and overnight once: that was an exhausting yet exhilarating experience, and surviving the whole day on excitement and enthusiasm.